bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 </Suspense>
 ```

 The example shows a chunk named `WishList` and a chunk named `GiftTable`.
 Instead of a regular import statement we use React.lazy.
 React.lazy takes a function, that must call a dynamic import, as an argument.
 This returns a Promise which resolves to a module exporting a React component.
+If you want to know more about React.lazy, hang on a few more days for an article just about lazy loading in React!

 Because `WishList` and `GiftTable` is dynamically imported, we wrap the components in Suspense.
 Suspense will try to render `WishList` and, of course `GiftTable`.
 If the chunks is not loaded completely, the Suspense component will render the fallback component until it can render the two child components successfully.